Ogutu-Brian/QuestionerAPI-Version2/README.md

 7. A user should be able to get all meetup recods
 8. A user should be able to upvote or downvote a question
 9. A user should be able to give an rsvp for a meetup
+10. An admin should be able to delete a meetup
+11. A user should be able to log out of Questioner
+12. A user should be able to post comments
+13. An admin should be able to delete a meetup
+14. A client should be able to get all questions
+15. A client should be able to get a specific question from questioner

 # Installation and Setup
 Clone the repository.